deltajuliet/deFANG/README.md

 # deFANG
-Alferd workflow that defangs and refangs domains, ips, and urls
+Alfred workflow that defangs and refangs domains, emails, ips, and urls